 Matthew House was incorporated with the State of

 Washington in 1981 as a 501 (c) (3) nonprofit organization.

-Founded in 1980, they have helped thousands of women and children of prisoners with food, clothing, transportation, love, support and hope.
+Founded in 1980, they have helped thousands of women and children of the incarcerated with food, clothing, transportation, love, support and hope.

-Although not part of the Department of Corrections, the Department of Corrections strongly encourages this service to families, recognizing the great importance of family support to inmates.
+Although not part of the Department of Corrections, the Department of Corrections strongly encourages this service to families, recognizing the great importance of family support to the incarcerated.